 Step by step method of fragging Mushroom coral

-It all started with a simple yogurt or any plastic container that you can find.
-Well now I am going to share with you guys a detail step by step method to propagate mushroom coral .
+It all started with a simple yoghurt or any plastic container that you can find.
+Well, now I am going to share with you guys a detailed step by step method to propagate mushroom coral.

 Place these pieces in your container.
 Then, put a piece of bridal veil netting over the entire container.
 Use a rubber band to hold this covering over the container.
 This bridal veil netting will prevent the mushroom pieces from being swept out by the current.

 This entire container should be put somewhere that will be free of strong current and light.
 The mushrooms will attach fastest in a relatively quiet corner of the aquarium.